-- 1. ASUS Update (Updates the BIOS in Windows® environment.) - 2.
-ASUS EZ Flash 2 (Updates the BIOS using a floppy disk or USB flash disk.) - 3.
-AFUDOS utility (Updates the BIOS using a bootable floppy disk.) - ASUS CrashFree BIOS 3 (Updates the BIOS using a bootable floppy disk, USB flash disk or the motherboard support CD when the BIOS file fails or gets corrupted.)
+- 1. ASUS Update: Updates the BIOS in Windows® environment. - ASUS EZ Flash 2: Updates the BIOS in DOS mode using a floppy disk or a USB flash disk. - ASUS AFUDOS: Updates the BIOS in DOS mode using a bootable floppy disk - ASUS CrashFree BIOS 3: Updates the BIOS using a bootable floppy disk, a USB flash disk or the motherboard support DVD when the BIOS file fails or gets corrupted.